 • You need to take out medical insurance in the Netherlands within four months of your arrival.

-• If you do not take out the mandatory health insurance within the first four months in the country, you will be notified of its necessity.
-If you fail to get it in the next three months you will be fined and given three additional months to take care if it.
-If after that you are still not insured, you will need to pay another fine and the government will choose your insurance with higher-than-usual premiums.
+• If you do not take out the mandatory health insurance within the first four months in the country, the CAK will notify you.
+If you fail to get it within the following three months you will receive a fine of 528 EUR.
+If you remain uninsured after a second fine, the government will assign you a Dutch health insurance policy.

 • You can switch your health insurance once a year.
 To do so, you have to cancel your current policy before 1 January and get a new one before 1 February.